-Some of my friends like to seat in front for a couple of reasons – it is nearer to the lavatory (especially for those who have small storage “tank”), it is easier to disembark (since most of the time, you will disembark from the front) and there is a higher chance of getting the available meal (if they are serving fish and chicken – one of this would run out by the time the meal trolley reaches the back).
+Some of my friends like to sit in front for a couple of reasons – it is nearer to the lavatory (especially for those who have small storage “tank”), it is easier to disembark (since most of the time, you will disembark from the front) and there is a higher chance of getting the available meal (if they are serving fish and chicken – one of this would run out by the time the meal trolley reaches the back).

 Disembarkation is pretty fast in modern planes – sometimes they even open the door at the back to ensure passengers get off even faster.
 The real delay is often encountered at the immigration counters and luggage retrieval areas.
 And with most of the crying babies and “hard to handle” kids sitting at the front, it is somehow “quieter” at the back – added advantage in a 7 – 8 hours flight.

-These days, I simply log in to the airline website, pick my seat of my choice and can decide to have something different for my airline meals (such as meals cooked for Hindus or vegetarians).
+These days, I simply log in to the airline website, pick the seat of my choice and can decide to have something different for my airline meals (such as meals cooked for Hindus or vegetarians).
 This way, you are pretty sure that there is one meal reserved for you no matter where you are sitting.